woocommerce/woocommerce-blocks/docs/contributors/contributing/e2e-guidelines.md

 #### Structure

-There are two Playwright projects configuration
+There are two Playwright projects configuration:

 - blockTheme
 - classicTheme

 The blockTheme project runs the tests with the suffix *block_theme*.
 In this case, the theme is a block theme.
 The block theme is the default WordPress theme.
-Currently, it is Twenty Twenty Trhee.
+Currently, it is Twenty Twenty Three.
 You should use this configuration if you want test the block with the Site Editor.

 The classicTheme project runs the tests with the suffix *classic_theme*.
 In this case, the theme is a Twenty Twenty One.
 You should use this configuration if you want test the block with a classic theme.